Paris Travel Guide: Insider Tips from a Real Parisian

 - Le Marais – This historic district is perfect for wandering, with its charming streets, art galleries, and trendy cafés.
 It is also home to the Picasso Museum and beautiful hidden courtyards.

 - Montmartre – Climb to the top of Montmartre for stunning city views and explore its artistic history.
 The Place du Tertre, filled with street artists, is a must-visit.
-From the top of Sacre Coeur you will also have an amazing view.
+You will also have a fantastic view from the top of Sacre Coeur.

 - Saint-Germain-des-Prés – Literary history and famous cafes.